mlld-lang/modules/llm/modules/github.mld.md

   workflow: @workflow
 }

->> Set up JavaScript shadow environment with all functions /exe @js = { github_request, pr_view, pr_diff, pr_list, pr_comment, pr_review, pr_edit,
+>> Update shadow environment to include all functions
+>> This allows functions to call each other if needed /exe @js = { github_request, pr_view, pr_diff, pr_list, pr_comment, pr_review, pr_edit,